19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Melee Attack.md

 To make a melee [Attack](Attack.md), you make a [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) check and compare the result to the target's [AC](../../Player%20Characters/Derived%20Statistics/Armor%20Class.md).

-You can use a weapon with the [Melee Property](../../Items%20and%20Gear/Weapon%20Properties/Melee%20Property.md) to make melee attacks.

 ## Damage

 On a successful [Check](../Core%20Procedures/Check.md):